apache/opennlp/opennlp-extensions/opennlp-embeddings/README.md

   E --> F["float[] vector"]
 ```

 1. **Tokenize.** The model's own subword tokenizer splits the text into pieces: WordPiece with the model's casing rule, or a trained SentencePiece model that carries its own text normalizer.
-Special pieces (the WordPiece `[CLS]`/`[SEP]`/`[UNK]` frame, a SentencePiece model's control and unknown pieces) never contribute to the pooled vector.
+Special pieces (the WordPiece `[CLS]`, `[SEP]`, and `[UNK]` tokens, a SentencePiece model's control and unknown pieces) never contribute to the pooled vector.
 2. **Gather.** Each piece contributes its matrix row, found by the piece *string* rather than the tokenizer's numeric id.
 The two files of a SentencePiece model routinely order and offset their ids differently (the fairseq convention shifts them by one, and distillation tools reorder the vocabulary outright), so string lookup is what keeps the pairing robust; a poolable piece with no matrix row fails loud at load time, not at query time.
 Unknown pieces are dropped, and a text with no in-vocabulary pieces embeds to a zero vector rather than raising.
 3. **Weight and pool.** Per-token weights (when the model carries them) multiply into the running sum, and the sum is divided by the plain token count.
 This mean-pool matches the reference implementation of the targeted model family exactly, verified against it rather than assumed.
 4. **Normalize.** The pooled vector is L2-normalized by default so cosine similarity is a dot product.
 Normalization can be turned off for models that expect raw pooled vectors.